Joschuka/fmt_g1m/README.md

 Enable choosing a folder from which all g1a/g2a files will be loaded.

+* bLoadG1H

+Enable choosing a folder from which contains morph targets/shapekeys.
+You can choose the offset between these with the G1HOffset parameter.

 ### Model merging

 If you want to combine models, follow these steps :